guettli/intranets/README.md

 # Delete/Undelete

-If you delete a page, you should be able to undelete it.
+If you delete a page, you should be able to undelete it again.

 This is no possible in Confluence.
 Deleting a page is not allowed for most users.
 And undelete is not possible, too.
 You need to be space-admin to undelete the page you deleted.